Your Last Chance to Win $5,000 in 2018 is Finally Here

 3. Keep your phone close by because you might just get a call telling you that you've won anywhere from $500 to $5,000.

-Oh, and we're doing this three times every weekday between now and Nov.
+Oh, and we're doing this every weekday between now and Nov.
 21. So technically, you have like 30 more chances to win cash before the end of the year.

 The more code words you enter throughout the contest, the better chance you will have to take home the grand prize of $5,000, so be sure to listen all day, every day.